pythonnz/code-of-conduct/README.md

-# NZPug COde Of Conduct
+# New Zealand Python Usr Group NZPUG Code of Conduct

-This repository contains the source for the published code of conduct for all NZPug-related activities.
+This repository contains the source for the published Code of Conduct for all of the activities related to NZPUG.